-Dave LewAllen is taking on an additional high-profile role with the Action News team.
+Dave LewAllen is the senior anchor/reporter the Action News team.

 LewAllen joined Channel 7 in 1988 as a sports reporter in 1988 and made the permanent switch to news in 2004 after serving for years as weekend sports anchor.

 He was honored as a Silver Circle recipient in 2012 by NATAS Michigan for his service and achievements over 25 years in the broadcast industry.
 He is a 4-time EMMY winner, most recently for WXYZ-TV's live coverage of the "Detroit Firestorm" of 2010.